Proust is boring, but his cakes are memorable.

 ‘No sooner had the warm liquid mixed with the crumbs touched my palate than a shiver ran through me and I stopped, intent upon the extraordinary thing that was happening to me.
 An exquisite pleasure had invaded my senses, something isolated, detached, with no suggestion of its origin.
 And at once the vicissitudes of life had become indifferent to me … this new sensation having the effect, which love has, of filling me with a precious essence.’

-The cake triggers memories of childhood afternoons at his aunt’s house in the country—and much more.
+The cake triggers an avalanche of memories—of childhood afternoons at his aunt’s house in the country and much else.

 My Proustian moment was round and chocolate sprinkled.

 A sudden flashback of my mother standing outside a bakery in Potters Bar looking for something she’d never find.
 Something continental among the rock buns, and sponges bright yellow like their distant bath-time cousins.